ice987987/ioBroker.wiserbyfeller/README.md

 ## Jobs

-Create two new jobs on the uGateqey and connect them to two smartbuttons with `true` respectively `false`:
+Create two new jobs on the μGateway and connect them to two smartbuttons with `true` respectively `false`:

-1. Open `[IP-Adress of Wiser-by-Feller WLAN device]/debug/apiui.html`
+1. Open `[IP-Adress of Wiser by Feller WLAN device]/debug/apiui.html`
 2. Click `Authorize` button
 3. Enter value `SecretAuth (http, Bearer)`
 4. Click `Authorize` button